-- 2.2.
+2.2.
 Harassment.
 Harassment constitutes a form of discrimination that is prohibited by this Policy.
 It is unwelcome conduct by any member or group of the University community on the basis of one or more protected characteristics set forth in Section 1.1 above.
-Harassment can rise to the level of creating a hostile environment. - 2.2.1.
+Harassment can rise to the level of creating a hostile environment.

+2.2.1.
 Hostile or Offensive Environment.
-A hostile or offensive work, learning, co-curricular, social or living environment occurs when a member of the Lehigh University community or a visitor is subjected to unwelcome statements, jokes, gestures, pictures, touching, or other conduct that offends, demeans, harasses, or intimidates and is based on one or more of the protected characteristics set forth in Section 1.1 above.
+A hostile or offensive work, learning, co-curricular, social or living environment occurs when a member of the University community or a visitor is subjected to unwelcome statements, jokes, gestures, pictures, touching, or other conduct that offends, demeans, harasses, or intimidates and is based on one or more of the protected characteristics set forth in Section 1.1 above.
 Harassment includes offensive verbal or physical conduct or text or graphic communication including through social media that has the purpose or effect of interfering with an individual's work or educational performance, or has the purpose or effect of creating an intimidating, hostile, or offensive environment.
-The violating conduct may involve a single serious and offensive eventact, or may involve persistent harassing behavior.
-A hostile environment can be created by supervisors, co-workers, faculty, coaches, students, alumni, or visitors to campus such as vendors and contractors. - 2.\(\frac{1}{2}\).1.1.
+The violating conduct may involve a single serious and offensive act, or may involve persistent harassing behavior.
+A hostile environment can be created by supervisors, co-workers, faculty, coaches, students, alumni, or visitors to campus such as vendors and contractors.

+2.2.1.1.
 Examples of a serious act.
 An isolated comment or incident usually does not create a hostile work or educational environment.
-The exception is if the incident is a serious act, such as 1) an intentional, nonconsensual touching of an intimate body area of another person; 2) an instructor humiliating a student in class by making a joke about the student's disability; or 3) a student marking Nazi swastikas or writing a racial epithet on a fellow student's door. - 2.2.1.1.2.
-Examples of persistent hostileharassing behavior.
+The exception is if the incident is a serious act, such as 1) an intentional, non-consensual touching of an intimate body area of another person; 2) an instructor humiliating a student in class by making a joke about the student's disability; or 3) a student marking Nazi swastikas or writing a racial epithet on a fellow student's door.

+2.2.1.2.
+Examples of persistent harassing behavior.
 A hostile work or educational environment may be created when a person fails to stop a behavior that a reasonable person would find hostile or abusive particularly after they have been asked previously to stop the behavior.
-Examples: 1) students in a class ask a teaching assistant not to tell jokes targeted at individuals of a particular race, national origin or sexual orientation, but she or he continues to do so; or 2) an employee asks a supervisor not to touch him or her, but the supervisor continues to do so. - 2.±2.1.3.
+Examples: 1) students in a class ask a teaching assistant not to tell jokes targeted at individuals of a particular race, national origin or sexual orientation, but she or he continues to do so; or 2) an employee asks a supervisor not to touch him or her, but the supervisor continues to do so.

+2.2.1.3.
 Stereotyping.
-Statements that demean people on the basis of age, color, disability, gender identityone or expression, genetic information, marital or familial status, national or ethnic origin, race, religion, sex, sexual orientation, or veteran statusmore of the protected characteristics set forth in Section 1.1 above can also contribute to a hostile work or educational environment.
-For example, it would be sex stereotyping to ask a man or a woman why he or she is majoring in a discipline such as English, Engineering, or Finance because on an assumption that people of this particular gender can't cannot succeed in the area.
-Another example of stereotyping would be to ask an older colleague why she or he hasn't retired.
-Each when they are planning to retire.
-Both of these isolated questions is are not harassment by itself themselves, but could can contribute to a hostile environment.
+Statements that demean people on the basis of one or more of the protected characteristics set forth in Section 1.1 above can also contribute to a hostile work or educational environment.
+For example, it would be sex stereotyping to ask a man or a woman why he or she is majoring in a discipline such as English, Engineering, or Finance on an assumption that people of a particular gender cannot succeed in the area.
+Another example of stereotyping would be to ask an older colleague when they are planning to retire.
+Both of these isolated questions are not harassment by themselves, but can contribute to a hostile environment.